germanica-1/Biometric-Attendance/README.md

 Overview

-The Fingerprint Attendance with Control System (F.A.C.S) is a biometric-based attendance tracking system designed for companies to accurately manage employee attendance both offline and online.
+The Fingerprint Attendance with Control System (F.A.C.S) is a biometric-based attendance tracking system designed for our host company (Philgen Engineering Services) to accurately manage employee attendance both offline and online.
 It consists of a hardware fingerprint module integrated with a software application used by authorized administrators.

 Tech used
 * Python